 We play 5 rounds, one for each letter of S-K-U-N-K. At the beginning of each round, all students stand up and I roll the two dice.
 As long as a student is standing they earn the points rolled, so if I roll a 2 and a 3 they earn 5 points.
 BUT if the number one is rolled, any student who is standing loses points for that round.
 If I roll double ones and a student is standing, the points for all rounds are lost.

 So a student will stand until they feel like a “bad roll” is coming (a one or double one).
 Once they sit down, they won’t lose any points but they won’t accrue any more points either.

 This is a great game for discussing probability, but I l also like to use it to gather and describe data.
 We can use the points they earn during the game to gather classroom data to create boxplots, dot plots, stem plots, or histograms.
 I recommend doing this activity the first week of school – it’s a good kickoff and you’ll be able to use the data throughout the year.
 This year Skunk is one of the few activities I felt safe doing in person because students were standing at their own desks and could still stay socially distanced from each other.

-(This NCTM page for grades 6-8 explains the game of Skunk and provides additional resources.)
+(This PDF for grades 6-8 explains the game of Skunk and provides additional resources.)